JATOS/JATOS_docs/versioned_docs/version-3.9.1/References_Configs_and_JATOS_API/jatos.js-Reference.md

 ### `jatos.endStudyAndRedirect`

 Ends study and redirects the given URL.
 This is useful if you want to let the worker return to a recruitment platform (e.g. Prolific) or have your own end page.
 The same effect can be achieved with the Study Properties' _End Redirect URL_ field.
-It offers callbacks, either as parameter or via a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise), to signal success or failure in the ending.
+It offers callbacks to signal success or failure in the ending.

 **Hint**: There is a '**End Redirect URL**'  field in the Study Properties that also specifies the redirect URL.
 It's easier to use, but not as flexible.

 * _@param {string} url_ - URL of the page to be redirected to after the study run was successfully finished
 * _@param {optional boolean} successful_ - 'true' if study should finish successful - 'false' otherwise.
+Default is 'true'.
 * _@param {optional string} message_ - Message that will be stored together with the study results and is accessible via JATOS' GUI result pages.
 The message can be max 255 characters long.
-* _@param {optional function} onSuccess_ - Function to be called in case of successful submit
+* _@param {optional function} onSuccess_ - Function to be called after this function finished successfully
 * _@param {optional function} onError_ - Function to be called in case of error
 * _@return {Promise}_